nadavsrb/FGApp/README.md

 in the local network - of the device running the `FlightGear`, and the `port` of the `FlightGear` and press connect and now you would be pass to the controller activity.

-- make sure you start the engine before using the controllers by pressing in the `FlightGear`: Cessna C172P->Autostart
+-make sure you start the engine before using the controllers by pressing in the `FlightGear`: Cessna C172P->Autostart